Calendar of Events 2018

 |January 25||BETICO CROES DAY|

 Aruba pays tribute to its greatest statesman on his birthday.
 The late Gilberto Francois "Betico" Croes helped Aruba obtain its "Status Aparte" (separate status) within the Dutch Kingdom.
 This official holiday features various sporting events and popular games throughout the island.

 Betico Croes' hometown of Santa Cruz sponsors an amateur road race through hilly terrain.
 The circular route takes runners through residential neighborhoods and back to the main intersection of Santa Cruz.
-Avoiding the hotter hours of the day, the starting pistol sounds at 5:30 p.m.
-Open registration through IDEFRE Tel.
-(297)-582-4987 or Fax: (297)-583-6478 E-mail: firstname.lastname@example.org for additional information or registration.
+Avoiding the hotter hours of the day, the starting pistol sounds at 6:00 p.m.
+Open registration through IBISA at Tel.
+(297)-582-4987, Fax (297)-583-6478, or email@example.com

-One of the biggest and most popular local music festivals attracting over 10.000 people is the annual Calypso and Road march contest.
-This festival is your best bet for enjoying original music of the people, by the people and for the people.
-Original musical compositions and lyrics are presented with the social commentary of Calypso or the catchy beat of Roadmarch, helping to define the carnival season.
+Attracting more than 10,000 spectators, one of the most exciting and popular local music festivals is the annual Calypso and Road March contest.
+This festival is your best bet for enjoying imaginative music of the people, by the people, and for the people.
+Original musical compositions and lyrics are presented with the social commentary of Calypso or the catchy beat of Road March, helping to define the Carnival season.
 The most popular songs will be featured in the upcoming jump-ups and parades.
-Venue: Joe Laveist Ballpark at 7:30 p.m.
+Venue: Carnival Village in San Nicolas at 8 p.m.-3:00 a.m.

 Aruba's youngest carnival enthusiasts take center stage as the children parade down the streets in San Nicolas dressed in colorful costumes representing various themes.
 The parade starts at 2:00 p.m. in downtown San Nicolas.

 |February 4||OLD MASK PARADE AND BURNING OF KING MOMITO|